NinoJornales/sql-tableau-project-airline-satisfaction/README.md

 ![image](https://github.com/NinoJornales/sql-tableau-project-airline-satisfaction/assets/166905805/599c635e-01eb-4c95-980b-c8efc6fbb50b)

-Another example would be All Nippon Airways which has an average of 4.14 for alll the categories, and saw the highest customer satisfaction percentage of 82.95% across 258 passengers.
+Another example would be All Nippon Airways which has an average of 4.14 for all the categories and saw the highest customer satisfaction percentage of 82.95% across 258 passengers.

 ![image](https://github.com/NinoJornales/sql-tableau-project-airline-satisfaction/assets/166905805/ff6f2d41-4878-46cf-bd4a-4a0b0a32f4b1)